Stateful Token Reduction for Long-Video Hybrid VLMs: Method

-For progressive schedules, we parameterize the token retention ratio $r^{(\ell)}$ at layer $\ell$ as a monotonically decreasing function from an initial ratio $r_{\text{start}}$ to a final target $r_{\text{end}}$.
-We consider two functional forms: (1) \emph{step decay}, which holds the ratio constant across groups of layers before dropping, providing coarse-grained control; and (2) \emph{sigmoid decay}~\citep{zhao2025accelerating}, defined as $r^{(\ell)} = r_{\text{end}} + (r_{\text{start}} - r_{\text{end}}) \cdot \sigma(-k(\ell/L - x_0))$ where $L$ is the total number of layers, $k$ controls the steepness, and $x_0$ determines the midpoint.
-The sigmoid form enables smooth transitions and concentrates reduction in later layers when $x_0 < 0.5$; in our experiments, we fix $k=20$ and adjust $x_0$ to control the reduction position.
-For both functional forms, we evaluate target token budgets of approximately 25\%, 35\%, and 50\%.
-Our results show that the overall shape of reduction, i.e., preserving more tokens in early layers, matters more than the specific functional form.
-We show the reduction curve on the functional forms in \cref{fig:token_reduction_schedules}.
+A second design choice is whether to reduce tokens early or progressively. \emph{Early reduction} prunes tokens once at the LLM input using early-layer importance scores~\citep{khaki2025sparsevila}, while \emph{progressive reduction} retains more tokens in shallow layers and gradually reduces the budget with depth.
+Motivated by our analysis (\cref{sec:analysis}), i.e., early importance is unreliable, and Mamba layers can absorb information from discarded tokens, we adopt a low-to-high progressive schedule.
+We parameterize the retention ratio $r^{(\ell)}$ as a monotonic decay from $r_{\text{start}}$ to $r_{\text{end}}$.
+We consider (1) \emph{step decay}, which reduces tokens in stages, and (2) \emph{sigmoid decay}~\citep{zhao2025accelerating}, which enables smooth, late-stage reduction via a midpoint-controlled curve, defined as $r^{(\ell)} = r_{\text{end}} + (r_{\text{start}} - r_{\text{end}}) \cdot \sigma(-k(\ell/L - x_0))$, where $L$ is the number of layers, $k$ controls steepness, and $x_0$ the midpoint.
+We fix $k=20$ and vary $x_0$ to control reduction position.
+Across target budgets (25\%, 35\%, 50\%), preserving more tokens in early layers matters more than the specific decay form.
+The reduction curve examples are shown in \cref{fig:token_reduction_schedules}.

-These scheduling choices interact with the architectural properties identified in \cref{sec:analysis}.
-The implicit memory in Mamba layers provides robustness to aggressive reduction; this benefit accumulates over depth as the state absorbs more information.
-Progressive schedules exploit this by allowing early layers to populate the state before aggressive pruning begins.
-Conversely, attention-only reduction avoids the overhead of computing Mamba importance scores while still benefiting from the state's memory effect in unpruned Mamba layers.
-We evaluate these trade-offs empirically in \cref{sec:experiment}.